sharonmaswai/Financial_Inclusion_In_East_Africa_Analysis/README.md

 ## Description
 This is a univariate, bivariate and multivariate data analysis on the data on financial access in East africa with an aim of predicting which individuals are likely to have financial access.

+## Context

+Traditionally, access to bank accounts has been regarded as an indicator of financial inclusion.
+Despite the proliferation of mobile money in Africa and the growth of innovative fintech solutions, banks still play a pivotal role in facilitating access to financial services.
+Access to bank accounts enables households to save and facilitate payments while also helping businesses build up their credit-worthiness and improve their access to other financial services.
+Therefore, access to bank accounts is an essential contributor to long-term economic growth.

 ## Requirements

 *Google colab notebook